dd86k/alicedbg/README.md

 possible to only write examples such as `alicedbg -dump putty.exe -show A`, `alicedbg -ui loop debuggee`, and `alicedbg -dump -march x86 -raw test_x86`.

-### UI: tui

-The Text UI is currently in development, and is currently not ready for use.

 ### UI: loop

 The loop UI is the simplest implementation, featuring simple output on